TOKYO ELECTRON LIMITED

 • Logistics suppliers: 100% of customs-related operators

-Implement supply chain BCP assessments for the following percentages of suppliers
+Implement supply chain BCP assessment for the following percentages of suppliers

 • Material suppliers: Covering at least 85% of our procurement spend